– International Power Electronics Conference 2026 –

 Plenary Session 1

-Fang Z. Peng
+Prof. Fang Z. Peng

 Presentation Title: Taming the Beast – A Personal Journey and Research Quest for Safe and Resilient Electricity